 I was pracising Iyengar yoga twice daily, with a very approximate morning pranayama practice, and all I could have told you at the time was that it was both immensely challenging and rewarding, I felt very well from doing it, and my work and focus improved.
 Was I practising a mental or a physical discipline?
 In those days that was the main bone of contention amongst people who discussed yoga.
 Mr. Iyengar was constantly being asked if what he did was purely physical gymnastics, still a bit of a sore point for him today.

 Is what we do Hatha yoga, posture work for the sake of physical wellbeing?
 Iyengar yoga regards the body as a vehicle for self-exploration, to perceive the mind, to develop a quality of reflectiveness, a tool to employ for greater self-awareness so that yoga practice becomes a mirror to the self.

 Iyengar yoga to develop physical and mental health

-The scope and variety of his teaching is vast because the postures are there to inform us and there are infinite ways to use them.
+The scope and variety of his teaching are vast because the postures are there to inform us and there are infinite ways to use them.